 - Add the garlic, ginger, cayenne pepper, pumpkin pie spice, salt, and pepper.
 Mix to combine and cook for 1 minute.

-- Add the pumpkin puree, chicken broth, and water.
-Bring to a boil, reduce to a low simmer, cover and let cook for 45 minutes.
+- Add the pumpkin puree, vegetable broth, and water.
+Bring to a boil, reduce to a low simmer, cover and cook for 45 minutes.

 - Use an immersion blender to blend until smooth and creamy.
 Stir in coconut milk, let it cook for 5 more minutes to blend all the flavors.